Sec-ant/prettier-plugin-embed/README.md

 | :----------------------: | :--------: | :------------------------------------------------: | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `embeddedPugIdentifiers` | `string[]` | [`["pug", "jade"]`](./src/embedded/pug/options.ts) | Tag or comment identifiers that make their subsequent template literals be identified as embedded Pug language.
 This option requires the `@prettier/plugin-pug` plugin. |

-Formatting embedded Shell language requires the [`@prettier/plugin-pug`](https://github.com/prettier/plugin-pug) plugin to be loaded as well.
+Formatting embedded Pug language requires the [`@prettier/plugin-pug`](https://github.com/prettier/plugin-pug) plugin to be loaded as well.
 And [options](https://github.com/prettier/plugin-pug?tab=readme-ov-file#configuration) supported by `@prettier/plugin-pug` can therefore be used to further control the formatting behavior.

 #### Ruby